janmasrovira/cv/cv.typ

 *Abroad (60 ECTS)*: Master in Algorithms, Languages and Logic, _Chalmers University of Technology_

-For my master's thesis I designed and implemented an automated prover for inductive reasoning over small Haskell programs
+For my master's thesis I designed and implemented an automated prover for inductive reasoning over small Haskell programs.

 === [July 2015] Bachelor's Degree in Informatics Engineering (240 ECTS) _Polytechnic University of Catalonia_